 Step to Employment – Traineeship

-The course will also enhance your employability skills by creating a personal plan and setting short and long-term goals, preparing a good quality CV, learning how to target your CV to specific job adverts and how to prepare for interviews.
-In the placement you will put into practice the employability skills learnt on the course and gain much-needed experience in the workplace.
+The programme will also include creating a personal plan and setting short and long-term goals, preparing a good quality CV, learning how to target your CV to specific job adverts, how to prepare for interviews, and help you to identify what roles and careers are most suited to you.

 What is a Traineeship